miralv/Speech-Enhancement-with-a-Generative-Adversarial-Network/README.md

 # Speech Enhancement with a Generative Adversarial Network

-Use a generative adversarial network (GAN) to enhance audiofiles.
+Use a generative adversarial network (GAN) to enhance speech signals.

 The work is inspired by the following repositories: